Zezombye/blog/articles/noproof.md

 - If $R_3$ is true, then not following $R_3$ will lead to $0.9999*p_3$ punishment.
 - But if $R_4$ is true, then not following it will lead to $0.0001*\infty = \infty$ punishment.

-Note that Pascal's Wager works here because we are only considering a limited subset of religions ($R_1$ through $R_4$), while the refutation for it involves the set of all religions.
+Note that Pascal's Wager works here because we are assuming the Gods $G_{1,2,3,4}$ are as described in $R_{1,2,3,4}$, while the refutation for it involves discarding that assumption.

 All tribes will end up believing in $R_4$, as infinity cannot be overtaken by any amount of finite punishment.